gridcoin-community/Gridcoin-Site/wiki/utxos.md

 ### Example 2
-Suppose you wanted to send your 400 Gridcoin of your balance of 500 Gridcoin to alice and bob.
+Suppose you wanted to send 400 Gridcoin of your balance of 500 Gridcoin to Alice and Bob.
 You have only ever received 5 transactions each made of 100 Gridcoin

-To make this transaction you would use 4 UTXOs (totals 400 Gridcoin) as an input and you would have two outputs: one to bob of 200 Gridcoin and one to alice with 200 Gridcoin.
+To make this transaction you would use 4 UTXOs (totals 400 Gridcoin) as an input and you would have two outputs: one to Bob of 200 Gridcoin and one to Alice with 200 Gridcoin.
 No output to yourself is needed here

 You went from having 5 UTXO that were 100 Gridcoin large to having 1 UTXO that is 100 Gridcoin large.
 Four of the five 100 Gridcoin outputs are now spent